-- The UW Office of Global Affairs provides information for UW faculty, staff and students from nations affected by the January 2017 executive order on immigration.
+- The UW Office of Global Affairs provides guidance for UW faculty, staff and students from nations affected by the executive order on immigration and will be updated with any new information.
 See Resources for UW community members.

 - UW International Student Services has been contacting students affected by the order to offer personalized assistance.

 Graduate Student RA and TA Appointments